 A prostrate, spreading annual.
-Flowers: terminal, in dense rounded clusters, very small, yellow, in the typical configuration of members of the pea family.
+Flowers terminal, in dense rounded clusters, very small, yellow, in the typical configuration of members of the pea family.
 Blooms March–November.
-Leaves alternate, compound with 3 leaflets to ¾ inch long, leaflets shallowly toothed.
+Leaves alternate, compound with 3 leaflets to ¾ inch long, the leaflets shallowly toothed.
 Stems usually angled or square, with soft hairs.
-Fruits: a tiny, coiled, 1-seeded pod, almost black.
+Fruits a tiny, coiled, 1-seeded pod, almost black.

 There are 5 species of Medicago in Missouri, including Medicago sativa (alfalfa) and 3 species of bur clover.

 Height: to 20 inches.